Tax Fraud Promoters Sentenced To Prison For Conspiring To Defraud Internal Revenue Service

-A Midvale, Utah, man and a Henderson, Nevada, woman were sentenced yesterday in the U.S. District Court in Salt Lake City for tax crimes, announced Acting Assistant Attorney General Caroline D. Ciraolo of the Justice Department’s Tax Division and U.S. Attorney Carlie Christensen of the District of Utah.
+SALT LAKE CITY – A Midvale, Utah, man and a Henderson, Nevada, woman were sentenced Wednesday afternoon in U.S. District Court in Salt Lake City for tax crimes, announced Acting Assistant Attorney General Caroline D. Ciraolo of the Justice Department’s Tax Division and U.S. Attorney Carlie Christensen of the District of Utah.

 “Combatting abusive tax schemes remains one of the Tax Division’s highest priorities, and these sentences are the result of our continued efforts to pursue and prosecute fraudulent promoters to the fullest extent of the law,” said Acting Assistant Attorney General Ciraolo.
 “We will continue to work with our law enforcement partners at the IRS and in the U.S. Attorney’s Offices to identify and dismantle these criminal enterprises and in doing so, protect the American public and the U.S. Treasury.”